giacomocalabria/Lab-Computer-Vision/README.md

 # Lab-Computer-Vision
-Laboratory of Computer Vision - Univeristy of Padua
+Laboratory of Computer Vision - University of Padua